e271828e/Flight.jl/docs/notes/design/framework_spec.md

 the identical silent-shadowing semantics, per-name `import` being the only extension register the language provides.

+**The same trap has a local-scope sibling** (row 164): written inside a `let`, a function body or a `@testset`, `h_x(::MyComp, (; x)) = …` does not add a method to the global `h_x` — it binds a *new local function* of that name.
+Calls within the block resolve to it and look correct; the generic function the build dispatches on never learns of the component, which therefore reads as one declaring nothing at all.
+The shadowing check above cannot reach this case — there is no parent-module binding to compare, the shadow being a local binding that disappears with its block — so the mitigation is at the other end: **a component that declares nothing and defines no stage is rejected at build time**, an inert component being unwritable on purpose.
+That check costs a line and catches the misspelled-declaration family with it.
+Test code is the realistic victim (a fixture component defined inside its own `@testset`), and the authoring rule is one line: declarations live at module top level.

 **The schema-authority principle.** Declarations *define* the model's structure;
 evaluation *checks* conformance against them — never the reverse.
 The build probes user functions with real values (no reliance on compiler inference), compares